haozhe0302/mini-mall/README.md

 # mini-mall
-A self-practice backend Java project using SpringBoot + MySql.
+A self-practice backend Java project using SpringBoot + MyBatis + MySql.

 Currently concentrating on completing the Orders Management System.